Anomaly-induced sound absorption in Weyl semimetals: Qualitative considerations

 We start with a brief discussion of basic parameter regimes one can encounter in the problem of sound absorption in semimetals.
 The electronic response to a sound wave depends on the relation between the frequency of the wave, $\w$, its wave vector, $q=\omega/s$, where $s$ is the speed of sound, and the electronic transport mean free time, $\tau$, or mean free path, $\ell=v\tau$, where $v$ is the Fermi velocity.
 In multivalley semiconductors, another time scale of importance is the typical intervalley relaxation time, $\tau_v$.
 For typical values of parameters, inequalities $\omega\tau\ll1$ and $\tau/\tau_v\ll 1$ hold.
 However, due to the low speed of sound, the parameter $q\ell=\omega \tau v/s$ can be both small and large.

 In this paper we confine ourselves to the practically important diffusive regime, $\omega\tau\ll1,\,q\ell\ll1$, or $\omega\tau\ll s/v$, in which electrons diffuse on the scale of the sound wavelength, which makes the response of electrons local in space.
 Electron diffusion introduces another time scale -- the time to diffuse across the wavelength of the sound wave -- given by $1/Dq^2$, $D$ being the electron diffusion coefficient.
 Within the diffusive regime, one can identify three distinct frequency intervals by comparing the relative magnitudes of $\omega$, $Dq^2\sim \omega^2\tau v^2/s^2$, and $1/\tau_v$.
 These intervals are labeled as $\textbf{\textit{I-III}}$ in Fig.~\ref{fig:frequencies}.
 Within intervals $\textbf{\textit{I,II}}$, the sound absorption is dominated by intervalley relaxation processes, while in interval $\textbf{\textit{III}}$ it is dominated by electron diffusion.
+It is worth keeping this information in mind while going through the rest of the paper.
 We defer the detailed discussion of sound absorption in each frequency interval till Section~\ref{sec:mechanisms}.

 An important characteristic of typical Weyl materials, relevant for sound absorption, is their considerable doping level, seen in most experimentally available samples.
 Therefore, charge density perturbations are screened: a sample with $N_v$ Weyl points with a typical Fermi energy $E_F$ would have an inverse screening length, $\kappa$, of order